 The importance of sustainability and corporate responsibility continue to gain recognition; indeed, organizations that embrace sustainability can enhance their reputation with stakeholders and their value.
 The intersection of business and sustainability has three key dimensions: economic viability, social well-being, and environmental responsibility.
 Accountants work in this area to help embed sustainability factors into an organization’s strategy and decision-making processes to achieve sustainable value creation.
 Read More

 You are now viewing all "Framework" resources.
 View All Sustainability Resources

-The UN Global Compact’s ten principles in the areas of human rights, labor, the environment, and anti-corruption enjoy universal consensus and are derived from the Universal Declaration of Human Rights; the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work; the Rio Declaration on Environment and Development; and the United Nations Convention Against Corruption.
-The UN Global Compact asks companies to embrace, support and enact, within their sphere of influence, a set of core values in the areas of human rights, labor standards, the environment, and anti-corruption.
+The UN Global Compact’s Ten Principles are a sustainability framework for organizations derived from: the Universal Declaration of Human Rights, the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work, the Rio Declaration on Environment and Development, and the United Nations Convention Against Corruption.

 Discover More Resources

 Types of Resources